-Join us for a richly layered experience of music, spoken word poetry, visual art, and resistance drawn from two Native cultures — the Tlingit people of southern Alaska and the Indigenous Brazilian people of the Amazon.
-Co-created by Nahaan, Tlingit artist of multiple genres and Indigenous activist, and by Adriana Giordano, Seattle’s premier Brazilian vocalist, and concert producer, this event will emphasize experience over concept, leading you on an exploration of the paths of Native peoples as they navigate, and resist, the challenges of colonization and climate change.
+Bring the whole family for a richly layered experience of music, spoken word poetry, visual art, and resistance drawn from two Native cultures — the Tlingit people of southern Alaska and the Indigenous Brazilian people of the Amazon.
+This concert is co-created by Nahaan, a Tlingit artist of multiple genres and Indigenous activist, and stellar Seattle musician Adriana Giordano.

 Featuring